-There will be TWO GRADED ASSIGNMENTS (E.G., ADVERTISING CRITIQUE), and your assignments must be typed, double-spaced on one side of the paper and submitted at the beginning of the class period on the established due date.
-Following the class schedule, I will provide the detailed instruction for these assignments in advance.
-Guidelines for all assignments (including group project) will be handed out during class time.
-In terms of advertising campaign critique, all students are required to prepare a 10-minute oral presentation and present his/her advertising evaluation to the class.
-Each student's oral presentation date will be decided and announced later.
+There will be TWO TYPES OF ASSIGNMENTS, and your FIRST individual assignments must be typed, double-spaced on one side of the paper and submitted via e-mail at the beginning of the class period on the established due date.
+Following the class schedule, I will provide the detailed instruction for SECOND individual assignments in advance.
+Missing an announcement is not considered an excuse to make up an assignment.
 No late work will be accepted.
 Depending on where we are in the class, I may decide to alter the due date.
 I reserve the right to alter the syllabus during the semester.